nautobot/nautobot/nautobot/docs/configuration/optional-settings.md

     "icon_180": os.getenv("NAUTOBOT_BRANDING_FILEPATHS_ICON_180", None),  # 180x180px icon - used for the apple-touch-icon header
     "icon_192": os.getenv("NAUTOBOT_BRANDING_FILEPATHS_ICON_192", None),  # 192x192px icon
-    "icon_mask": os.getenv("NAUTOBOT_BRANDING_FILEPATHS_ICON_MASK", None),  # mono-chrome icon used for the mask-icon header }
+    "icon_mask": os.getenv("NAUTOBOT_BRANDING_FILEPATHS_ICON_MASK", None),  # mono-chrome icon used for the mask-icon header "css": os.getenv("NAUTOBOT_BRANDING_FILEPATHS_CSS", None),  # custom global CSS file "javascript": os.getenv("NAUTOBOT_BRANDING_FILEPATHS_JAVASCRIPT", None),  # custom global Javascript file }
 ```

-A set of filepaths relative to the [`MEDIA_ROOT`](#media_root) which locate image assets used for custom branding.
-Each of these assets takes the place of the corresponding stock Nautobot asset.
+A set of filepaths relative to the [`MEDIA_ROOT`](#media_root) which locate assets used for custom branding of your Nautobot instance.
+With the exception of `css` and `javascript`, which provide the option to add an _additional_ file to Nautobot page content, each of the other assets takes the place of the corresponding stock Nautobot asset.
 This allows for instance, providing your own navbar logo and favicon.

 These environment variables may be used to specify the values: